-Recycling commonly comes to mind, as you’ll not only play a part in helping reduce and reuse materials, you may earn a little money back from it too.
+Recycling commonly comes to mind, as you’ll not only play a part in helping reduce and reuse materials, but you may also earn a little money back from it.
 But can you recycle rusted metal?
-Technically, yes, you can recycle rusted metal although the rust may have to be removed before it can be reused.
+Technically, you can recycle rusted metal, although the rust may have to be removed before it can be reused.

 If you’re new to recycling rusted metal, this may sound like a confusing statement.
-Well, don’t worry as we’ll dive deeper into how you can safely recycle your rusted metal materials, discuss what makes metal rust, and discover how you can prevent it beforehand.
+Don’t worry; we’ll dive deeper into how you can safely recycle your rusted metal materials, discuss what makes metal rust, and discover how to prevent it beforehand.

 To best understand whether rusted metal can or cannot be recycled, it’s best to discover why they rust in the first place.

-As the metals are later exposed to water and oxygen, the process of rust begins to form on the material.
+As the metals are later exposed to water and oxygen, rust begins forming on the material.
 Rust is often visible in a reddish-brown color when left in the open but becomes green if the metal is submerged in water.
-This is as the metal reacts with the chloride that is underwater, causing the shift in colors.
+The metal reacts with the underwater chloride, causing the color shift.

 Rusted metal also poses a rough surface when touched, unlike the smooth sheen you’ll often see in newer metals.

-If you’re keen to prevent metal from rusting, you may opt to protect it with a variety of protecting agents.
-Aluminum oxide – for example, helps prevent the metals from rusting easily, and this is what creates the aluminum material we know today.
-Protective agents like Vaseline or nail varnish also works well in helping to prevent rust from metals.
+If you’re keen to prevent metal from rusting, you may opt to protect it with various protection agents.
+Aluminum oxide – for example, helps prevent the metals from rusting quickly, creating the aluminum material we know today.
+Protective agents like Vaseline or nail varnish also work well in helping to prevent rust from metals.

-Now that you know how rust forms in metal, you may want to know how you can recycle the rusted metals you have.
+Now that you know how rust forms in metal, you may want to see how you can recycle your rusted metals.
 The best way to do this is by contacting a trusted recycler around your area, as they can advise you on your next steps to recycling your rusted metals.

-Do note, however, that not all recyclers accept rusted metals while others may give you a much lower price to purchase and recycle your rusted metals.
-This is as the metals must be restored before they can be recycled, and some recyclers may find this process to be a hassle.
+However, not all recyclers accept rusted metals, while others may give you a much lower price to purchase and recycle your rusted metals.
+This is because the metals must be restored before they can be recycled, and some recyclers may find this process a hassle.

-The recycling process of rusted metals may also require what recyclers call purification – a process that includes adding a variety of elements to bond with the oxygen in the metal.
-This purification also removes dirt, dried paint, or ink that has previously been used on the metal.
+The recycling process of rusted metals may also require what recyclers call purification, which includes adding various elements to bond with the oxygen in the metal.
+This purification removes dirt, dried paint, or ink previously used on the metal.

-However, you can remove any light rust that is present from home.
+However, you can remove any light rust that is present at home.
 Here are some easy ways to help you remove the rust before you send them for recycling: